NemProject/nem-docs/pages/Guides/supernode-program/docs.en.md

 Some node admins will need to change the IP address or domain from time to time as they move hosting services.

 In such a case, you have to modify node configuration and re-send enrollment (Step 11) with a changed Host.

+## Monthly Re-enrollment
+The Supernode Program requires monthly re-enrollments.
+We believe the set-and-forget philosophy of node operation rewards unhealthy behaviours, especially in a decentralised network where validators need to make informed decisions pertaining to the state of the network.
+Prior to the month-end, a new enrollment address will be announced by [Twitter](https://twitter.com/nemofficial) and [Discord](https://www.discord.gg/xymcity).
+The node operator has to re-enroll each month using a new enrollment address.
+Enrollment for the next month is available 4 days before the end of the preceding month.

+Refer to Step 11 in [Steps to Enroll and Participate in the Supernode Program](#steps-to-enroll-and-participate-in-the-supernode-program)